mgwalker/mudz.me/_breads/Gougeres.md

 Place plastic wrap on the surface of the batter and refrigerate for 45 minutes.

 Heat the oven to 400°F. Drop 1-ounce scoops of batter onto a non-stick mat or parchment paper.
+Dip your fingers in water and pat down any pointy bits to prevent them from burning.
 Sprinkle the remaining 1/2 cup of Gruyère over the top.

 Bake for 15 minutes, open the oven to allow steam to escape, and rotate the pan; finish baking for 15 more minutes, or until gougères are golden brown on the top and sides.
 They should have a firm crust and hollow interior.
 Remove from the oven and immediately remove to wire racks.
 Use a toothpick or skewer to carefully poke a hole in the bottom of each gougere to allow steam to escape.